Jharia Raj

-Jharia Raj / Jharia Estate was a Zamindari estate in British India, located at Jharia in Bihar province of the Bengal Presidency.
+Jharia Raj / Jharia Estate was a Zamindari estate in British India, located at Jharia in Bihar province of the Bengal Presidency now in Jharkhand.

 The present Jharia house is an offshoot of Palganj in Hazaribagh and was formerly established at Katrasgarh.
 Even today the ancestral house cum fort of Jharia Raj family stands at Katras.
 As per family history, the zamindars were originally from Rewa in Central India and established their kingdom in the area around Jharia in year 1763.
 In 1864 the Jainagar estate was bought by the Jharia estate.
 The village of Katras contains the residence of the zamindar, which according to tradition was formerly the head-quarters of the Jharia Raj before this was split up into the separate houses of Katras, Jharia and Nawagarh.
 It became one of the richest zamindari estates of Bengal Presidency after the coal was discovered in the lands underneath and mining started in decade of 1890 in the area.